harimjin/mesa-school-labs/content/wednesday/lab-1.md

 ***
 **Bonus exercise:**
 Can you print out which mass transfer cases a binary system undergoes throughout its evolution at the end of the run?
 Try to capture all the cases.
-Ex) Case A mass transfer is generally followed by Case B mass transfer.
+For example, Case A mass transfer is generally followed by Case B mass transfer.
 In this case, we want to print out "Case A + B" at termination.
 ***

 # Task 4 (optional): Visualizing the effect of binary evolution with TULIPS